Cnidium (She Chuang Zi)

 Review of 350+ compounds isolated from Cnidium monnieri and traditional uses + pharmacology + ethnopharmacology across China, Vietnam, Japan.

 Documented in vitro and in vivo evidence that osthole and other coumarins possess antipruritic, anti-allergic, antidermatophytic, antibacterial, antifungal, and anti-osteoporotic effects.
 Traditional uses for female reproductive issues, male impotence, frigidity, skin conditions.
-Identified key research gaps including LACK OF RIGOROUS HUMAN RCTs and need for further toxicological investigation.
+Identified key research gaps including lack OF rigorous human clinical trials and need for further toxicological investigation.
 Most authoritative review of Cnidium evidence base.

 2